Beijing 2022: Eileen Gu soars in first Olympic moment | DW | 08.02.2022

 She added that she mentally prepares for an hour and a half before bed everyday.
 When asked by DW how she mentally prepares for a trick she's never done before, she said she not only sees the trick, but tries to hear it.

-Though she disregarded her mom’s advice, she did defend her mother’s council afterward.
+Though she did not heed her mother's advice, she did defend her council afterward.

 When DW asked Gu to characterize her relationship with her mother, she said she's always been a "huge inspiration for me" as a "knowledgeable, confident, independent woman."